starrify/smashed_android/README.md

 2. Simulated touchscreen tapping by mouse clicking.
 3. Simulated touchscreen dragging by mouse holding down and dragging.
 4. Character input from keyboard.
+5. All above features works for both rooted and unrooted phones.

 ## Requirements ##